Popular swimming hole Jacob's Well stops flowing as drought continues

 Longtime resident Linda Burch saw what Jacob’s Well looks like recently.

-"It took my breath away because I have never seen it look like that," said Burch.
+"It took my breath away because I have never seen it look like that," Burch said.

 Burch has lived in Wimberley for more than 50 years.

-"It's scary because a lot of people and animals rely on Jacob's Well for their supply of water," said Burch.
+"It's scary because a lot of people and animals rely on Jacob's Well for their supply of water," she said.

 Burch said she is trying to do her part to conserve.

-Baker said in order to improve conditions at Jacob’s Well, the region is going to need a lot of rain, and ground pumping needs to be reduced a lot.
+Baker said in order to improve conditions at Jacob’s Well, the region is going to need a lot of rain.
+Groundwater pumping also needs to be greatly reduced.